codeOfRobin/try-swift-talk/try!Swift.md

 ^ Let's talk about websockets first

+^ Rx is all about streams of data/events over time (I'll be using the term events and values interchangeably)

+^ Sockets are streams of data packets over time on a wire

-^ Thus, Rx translates really well for things like websockets, cos websockets are packets over a wire over time.
-We’ve even written our own wrappers around existing websocket clients for our app, and things like network disconnections, event subscriptions(telling the server what events I want to listen to) etc. are handled _really_ well. (link to repo that we'll be open sourcing soon 😉)
+^ Thus, Rx translates really well for things like websockets.
+We’ve even written our own wrappers around existing websocket clients for our app, and things like network disconnections, event subscriptions(telling the server what events I want to listen to) etc. are handled _really_ well. (we'll be open sourcing some related stuff soon, so stay tuned)

 ---